sigg3/ease/README.md

 Simple utility for symmetric encryption of files or file archives prior to distribution over untrusted services (like e-mail).
-Graphical user interface using PySimpleGUIQt (Qt).
+Graphical user interface using PySimpleGUIQt (Qt), with localization (translations) provided by gettext.

+EASE is specifically made for non-expert users.
+Let's bring cryptography to the masses!

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)